Prof. Fred Gibbs (firstname.lastname@example.org)

 Sharpen critical thinking skills by evaluating online dietary advice while exposing its assumptions and putting it in historical perspective.

-You will write four 800-word essays on various topics–one is an analysis of establishing dietary expertise, one is a primary source analysis, one is an analysis of food packaging/labeling, and one is an analysis of some online “publication” (of your choice) pertaining to food, health, and diet.
+You will write four essays on various topics–one is an analysis of establishing dietary expertise (400 words), one is a primary source analysis (600 words), one is an analysis of food packaging/labeling (600 words), and one is an analysis of some online “publication” (of your choice) pertaining to food, health, and diet (1000 words).
 These assignments will show that you’re able to apply the course readings and discussion in the real world (so to speak).
 If you are not pleased with your grade, you can revise and resubmit them within 1 week.
 You can read more about these on the critique writing guide.
 (50% total)